Esquivel-P/IT-LABS/README.md

 ## Goals
 - Gain practical experience that mirrors real IT support and systems administration roles
 - Build a strong portfolio for entry-level **IT Support**, **Help Desk**, **Desktop Support**, or **Junior Systems Admin** positions
-- Prepare for certifications (CompTIA A+, Network+, Server+, Google IT Support, etc.)
+- Continue preparing for next certifications (CompTIA Network+, Security+, AZ-900, CCNA.)

 ---